grumpyclimber/construction/article.md

 ![20211207_132125](https://user-images.githubusercontent.com/87883118/145162982-e907978a-5ff0-49ca-8830-f377618ddb52.jpg)

-Yes that is an actual fork pushing down the 'down arrow' on the keyboard, weighted down with an empty coffe cup (the author of this post does not encourage any unordinary use of cutlery or dishware around your electronic equipment).
+Yes that is an actual fork pushing down the 'down arrow' on the keyboard, weighted down with an empty coffee cup (the author of this post does not encourage any unordinary use of cutlery or dishware around your electronic equipment).
 Having scrolled down to the very bottom, we can save the website using > File > Save Page As...
-No we can load that file into our notebook and commence scraping:
+Now we can load that file into our notebook and commence scraping:
 ```python
 import codecs
 # this is the file of the website, after scrolling all the way down: